This model outputs the current time every time it is refreshed.

 As mentioned previously, the incremental: true

-tells Rill that this model is incremental.
+tells Rill that this model is an incremental model.
 You will see that the UI changes slightly when this is enabled.
 Not only will you be able to full refresh, but also incrementally refresh.

 type: model